midoBB/Readeck/docs/src/en/bookmark.md

 This moves the bookmark to the archives (or removes it from there).

+### Share

+The share button opens a menu from which you can create a link if you want to share an article with someone.

+On the same menu, you can export your bookmark (only EPUB for now) to read it on a different device.

 ### Delete

 This marks the bookmark for deletion.\